 The ACGOP contact for this theme is Jackie Cota.
 See Election Integrity Project (California) website for analysis letters here: https://www.eip-ca.com/opposition_letters/

-AB 5 - Elections: official canvass - Passed Assembly, Senate Pending Referral - Ask for YES Vote - California Voter ID and Election Integrity.
+AB 5 - Elections: official canvass - To Governor’s Desk - Ask him to SIGN - California Voter ID and Election Integrity.
 This bill requires a government-issued ID to vote, verifying the citizenship of voters, maintaining accurate voter lists, incentivizing timely counting of ballots, and enhancing the signature review process.

-AB 930 - Elections and voting procedures. - Passed Assembly, Senate Elections and Constitutional Amendments Committee - Ask for NO Vote - Allows non-citizens — including illegal immigrants — to serve on official recount boards and handle your ballots!
+AB 930 - Elections and voting procedures. - To Governor’s Desk - Ask for a VETO - Allows non-citizens — including illegal immigrants — to serve on official recount boards and handle your ballots!

 ==========================================